Navigation

 Your health expert: Dr Joshua T Y Chai, Consultant cardiologist

-Next review due August 2024
+Next review due December 2026

 Uses of diuretics

-• Too much fluid in your body tissues (known as oedema) as a result of heart failure.
+• too much fluid in your body tissues (known as oedema) as a result of heart failure

 How do diuretics work?

-Types of diuretics
+Types of diuretic

-Over-the-counter, or ‘natural’ diuretics
+Over-the-counter or natural diuretics

 Taking diuretics

-You take most diuretics as tablets that you swallow.
-Diuretics make you need to pee more often, and usually start to act within one to two hours of taking them.
-It’s worth thinking about the best time to take them, so that they cause the least disruption to your day.
+Diuretics make you need to pee more often and usually start to act within one to two hours of taking them.
+It’s worth thinking about when you take them, so that they cause the least disruption to your day.
 Taking them early in the day might mean that they’re less likely to cause problems with your sleep.
 Talk to your doctor to work out what suits you best.
+If you have a long journey to make, you may need to think about planning some breaks.

-If you need treatment quickly, you may have a diuretic as an injection into a vein in your arm.
 If you forget to take your usual dose of diuretic, take it as soon as you remember.
 If it’s nearly time for your next dose though, just take that one as normal – don’t take double.
-If you accidentally take too much, contact your doctor or pharmacist right away for advice.
+If you accidentally take too much, contact your doctor or pharmacist for advice.

 Some diuretics can cause you to lose too much potassium.
-So, alongside your usual diuretic your GP may prescribe either:
+So alongside your usual diuretic, your GP may prescribe either:

 • a potassium supplement